 Duties And Rights Of Landlords And Tenants

 An important 1968 federal law called the Fair Housing Act (FHA) serves to protect individuals from unfair housing practices based upon their race, color, national origin, sex, family status or disability.
 If you feel as though your rights under the FHA have been violated, you need an attorney to help protect your interests and restore those rights.
-An attorney with experience in real estate law, like the skilled and caring professionals at Kenneth L. Baritz & Associates, P.C., in Philadelphia, Pennsylvania, can advise individuals about their rights under the FHA.
+An attorney with experience in real estate law, like the skilled and caring professionals at Baritz Law Associates LLC, in Philadelphia, Pennsylvania, can advise individuals about their rights under the FHA.

 The Protections Of The Act